MurhafSousli/ngx-teximate/README.md

 }
 ```

-You can run a new effect automatically by changing the inputs, alternatively you can use the component reference and call `runEffect(options, type)` manually.
+Run an effect automatically by changing the inputs. another way is to use the component reference and call `runEffect(options, type)`.

-You can also access any line, word or letter by by its class, for example you can apply the following css rules in the global `style.css`
+Add styles to lines, words and letters of the text by using the classes `.line` `.word` `.letter`

+for example:

 ```css
 .letter{